k0k1maekawa/MMtrigger_sim/readme.txt

 NAMECORE.root -> NAMECORExyz.root
 memo.cc : to memo truth particle eta or vertex_n and so on of each event NAMECORE.root -> NAMECOREmemo.root
-timetrig.cc :  to find tracks and calculate track finding efficiencies of many parameter conditions NAMECORExyz.root & NAMECOREmemo.root -> NAMECOREtag.root(main) & NAMECOREsel.root(for debugging)
+timetrig.cc :  to find tracks and calculate track finding efficiencies at each parameter condition NAMECORExyz.root & NAMECOREmemo.root -> NAMECOREtag.root(main) & NAMECOREsel.root(for debugging)
 fastalpha.cc : to change format of track segments NAMECOREtag.root -> NAMECOREfast.root